Starting a Challenge

 - Step 4: Review solutions - Learn from how others approached the challenge

-After clicking "Start Challenge," you will see download buttons for your starter code and design files.
-The page also shows the challenge brief, the included assets, and ideas for extending the project.
+After clicking "Start Challenge," you'll see download buttons for your starter code and, for Design Challenges, your design files.
+The page also shows the challenge brief, what assets are included, and ideas for extending the project.

-You can return to this page anytime by finding the challenge in your "In-Progress" section of “My Challenges” on the Home dashboard.
+You can return to this page anytime by finding the challenge in your "In-Progress" section on the Home dashboard.

 The challenge page provides access to design files that show exactly what you need to build.